Prajwal01406/Risk-Simulation-using-Heston-Model/README.md

 ![Portfolio Stocks](/Graphs/Stocks.png)

-The data is extracted using the yfinance API, all the stocks are weighted equally (ie 0.25 each) I then Calculated the portfolio returns and the portfolio variance and moved ahead to the simulation part.
+The data is extracted using the yfinance API, all the stocks are weighted equally (ie 0.25 each) I then calculated the portfolio returns and the portfolio variance and moved ahead to the simulation part.

 ## How does the Simulation work?